Bankrupt operator unlikely to be held accountable

 Mr Kelman said that a stockpile in Stawell Victoria cost the Victorian EPA millions of dollars to remove the fire risk.

-"The South Australian EPA should have done the same thing, you just can't leave tyres in piles because eventually some idiot as what has happened in the Spencer Gulf is going to take some pleasure in setting them alight or you get a brush fire or something like that," he said.
+"The South Australian EPA should have done the same thing, you just can't leave tyres in piles because eventually some idiot as what has happened in the Spencer Gulf is going to take some pleasure in setting them alight," he said.

 Mr Kelman said that there is a potential significant health impact from the toxic smoke including problematic chemicals like mercury.

-He questioned whether the SA EPA had the legal ability to stop stockpiling or whether they failed to follow through on the laws that they do have.

-"It is over to (State) government, that has to go, well we can't just leave this thing here, it is a massive risk and we have to pay to get rid of it, which is a shame on the tax payer,"
+"It is over to (State) government, that has to go, well we can't just leave this thing here, it is a massive risk," he said.

-He said it falls on the EPA because they knew the stockpile was there and they allowed it to get to that size

-"The EPA should only be allowing very small amounts and workable amounts of stockpiling of tyres with a legitimate industry that has processing equipment and is moving material in and out," he said.

 Post graduate student at Monash Uni, crazy cat lady, guinea pig slave and owner of five miniature horses and a bonkers Chihuahua.
 Bachelor of Journalism and Bachelor of Arts (UniSA) with a major in Applied Linguistics.
 Living in Port Pirie with my three children and too many animals.
 Love writing about science and health, animals and anything language.